-- (a) Conditional Peace Officer Authority - (I) The P.O.S.T.
-Board is authorized to issue a letter of conditional peace officer authority to any applicant who meets the following requirements: - (A) Possesses and submits a copy of his/her high school diploma, or high school equivalency certificate; and - (B) Possesses and submits a copy of his/her current first aid and cardiopulmonary resuscitation certification, or equivalents; and - (C) Truthfully completes and submits the P.O.S.T.
-Form 1A Application for Conditional Peace Officer Authority; and - (D) Successfully completes the fingerprint-based criminal history record check required under Rule 14 and has not been released or discharged from the Armed Forces of the United States under dishonorable conditions, per § 24-31-301(5), C.R.S.; and - (E) Successfully completes an approved basic training academy, including skills training, within the previous two years and submits a copy of his/her academy certificate of completion; and - (F) Passes the certification examination pursuant to Rule 15. - (II) A P.O.S.T.
-Letter of Conditional Peace Officer Authority qualifies the person to seek employment and serve as a fully authorized peace officer with any Colorado law enforcement agency recognized in Article 2.5 of Title 16, C.R.S and § 24-31-301(3.5), C.R.S. - (III) Sections described in § 24-31-301(3.5) include: § 16-2.5-102, § 16-2.5-103(1), § 16-2.5-105 to 16-2.5-114, § 16-2.5-116(1), § 16-2.5-117(1), § 16-2.5-120, § 16-2.5-121, § 16-2.5-123 to 16-2.5-126, § 16-2.5-128 to 16-2.5-130, § 16-2.5-132 to 16-2.5-136, § 16-2.5-139 to 16-2.5-145 and § 16-2.5-146. - (IV) A Letter of Conditional Peace Officer Authority is valid for one year from date of issuance, but may be extended for a continuing period of not more than six months.
-Persons desiring an extension must petition the director, in writing, and demonstrate good cause why such additional time should be granted. - (V) Upon full expiration of conditional peace officer authority (18-months), a person may renew the Letter of Conditional Peace Officer Authority through the
+- (a) The POST Board is authorized to issue POST Basic Peace Officer Certification to any applicant who meets the following requirements: - (I) Possesses and submits a copy of his/her high school diploma, or high school equivalency certificate; and - (II) Possesses and submits a copy of his/her current first aid and cardiopulmonary resuscitation certification, or equivalents; and - (III) Truthfully completes and submits the POST Form 1 Application for Basic Peace Officer Certification; and - (IV) Successfully completes the fingerprint-based criminal history record check required under Rule 14 and has not been released or discharged from the Armed Forces of the United States under dishonorable conditions, per § 24-31-301(5), C.R.S.; and - (V) Successfully completes an approved basic training academy, including skills training, within the previous two years and submits a copy of his/her academy certificate of completion; and - (VI) Passes the certification examination pursuant to Rule 15. - (b) POST Basic Peace Officer Certification qualifies the person to seek employment and serve as a fully authorized peace officer with any Colorado law enforcement agency recognized in Article 2.5 of Title 16, C.R.S. - (c) If a basic or reserve certificate holder has not served as a peace officer or reserve peace officer for a total of at least six (6) months during any consecutive three-year period, the certification automatically expires at the end of such three-year period, unless the certificate holder is then serving as a peace officer or reserve peace officer. - (d) A certified peace officer who has obtained basic certification may maintain current status as a certified peace officer while serving in a reserve peace officer position, recognized in § 16-2.5-110, C.R.S. - (e) A certified reserve peace officer seeking regular basic peace officer certification may apply his/her successfully completed skills training, obtained through the reserve peace officer certification program at a POST approved reserve academy, towards basic peace officer certification.
+Acceptance of the skills training is at the option of the director of the basic peace officer training academy to which the applicant is seeking enrollment.